iirisarri/UIMP-phylo_pipeline/README.md

 for f in *fas; do  cat $f $f.hits.fa > $f.new.fas; done rm *nogaps *blastn *hits.fa Trinity_ermineus.fasta*
 ```
 **NOTE**: the best BLAST hit is not necessarily ortholog to the query sequences, but can be a paralog.
 Paralogs should always be removed prior to phylogenetic inference!
-One simple way could be to build single-gene trees and look for extremely long branches, which are probably paralgs.
+One simple way could be to build single-gene trees and look for extremely long branches, which are probably paralogs.
 But this is not a trivial task and can become very time consuming for large datasets.
 Still, not a good enough reason to not do a proper job!

 ## Multiple sequence alignment